 Geoffrey Perkins, The Original Hitchhiker Radio Scripts, page 50

 It’s interesting, and I think significant, that he uses the word “transferred” to describe the adaptation process.
 At the time of the publication of the radio scripts in 1985, Perkins and Adams still viewed them as the definitive article.

-Thanks for reading Part One of The Dork Report’s trilogy (in three parts… so far) on Douglas Adams and The Hitchhiker’s Guide to the Galaxy.
+Thanks for reading Part One of our trilogy (in three parts… so far) on Douglas Adams and The Hitchhiker’s Guide to the Galaxy.
 Don’t miss Part Two, on its influence and legacy, and Part Three, on its status as gateway drug for many future atheists.

 And finally, why did the Daleks invade England?
 The “magnetic influence of the North and South Poles” is located under Watford, of course!

 Dr. Who & The Daleks is the first of two feature films based on the classic BBC TV series Doctor Who.
 They are, as the fans say, “non-canonical,” and thank god for it.
 The TV series was a true all-ages affair; typically enjoyable for children, but with extra layers of subtext for grownups (or at least attractive ladies for the dads).
 But this movie is dumbed down to the point where it’s dull and condescending to even the youngest audience member.